fredbi/go-cli/README.md

 on top of these 3 great libraries:
 `github.com/spf13/cobra`, `github.com/spf13/viper` and `github.com/spf13/pflag`.

-The config part is based on some seminal past work by @casualjim.
+The config part is based on some seminal past work by [@casualjim](https://github.com/casualjim/).
 I am grateful to him for his much inspiring code.

-**TL,DR**: this is not yet another CLI-building library, rather a mere wrapper on top of `cobra` to use that great lib with a better style (IMHO).
+**TL,DR**: this is not yet another CLI-building library, but rather a mere wrapper on top of `cobra` to use that great lib with a better style (IMHO).

 ## CLI

-### Goals

-The `cli` packages proposes an approach to building command-line binaries on top of `github.com/spf13/cobra`.

-> There are a few great existing libraries around to build a CLI (see below, a few that I like).
-> `cobra` stands out as the richest and most flexible,
-> as CLIs are entirely built programmatically.

-`cobra` is great, but building CLIs again and again, I came to identify a few repetitive boiler-plate patterns.

-So this module reflects my opinions about how to build more elegant CLIs, with more expressive code and less tinkering.

-Feedback is always welcome, as opinions may evolve over time...
-Feel free to post issues to leave your comments and/or proposals.

-#### Desirable features

-* a typical CLI should interact easily with config files (see [configs](#Configuration)), but not _always_
-  * make all config exposed through a `viper` registry
-  * leave developers a free-hand if they want to use all the knobs and features proposed by `cobra`

-* it should be easier to interact with command line flags of various types
-  * simple, declarative registration and binding of flags to config
-  * allow CLI flags to override this config (12(factors))
-  * includes slices, maps and custom flag types -> deferred to `github.com/fredbi/gflag`

-* it should be easier to declare defaults (for flags, for config)

-* it should be easier to inject external dependencies into the commands tree (config, logger, etc)

-#### Code style goals

-* adopt a functional style (some would say DSL-like), with builder functions for CLI components
-* the tree-like structure of commands should appear visually and obviously in the source code
-* remove the need for the typical `init()` to perform all this initialization
-* remove the need to use package-level variables
-* remove the boiler-plate code needed to register, then bind the flags to the config registry
-* remove the cognitive burden of remembering all the `GetString()`, `GetBool()` etc methods: `go` now has generics for that
-* favor the use of generics exposed by `github.com/fredbi/gflags`, but don't require it
-* design with testability in mind: CLI's should be testable with reasonable code coverage

-#### Non-goals

-* don't use struct tags: we want to stick to the programmatic approach - there are other great libraries around following the struct tags approach
-* don't use codegen: we want our code to be readable, not generated

 ### Example for CLI